staratlasmeta/star-atlas-decoders/carbon-decoders/crafting-decoder/README.md

 ### Account Types

 This decoder supports all Crafting account types:
-- `Recipe` - Blueprint defining inputs, outputs, duration, and requirements for crafting
+- `Recipe` - Blueprint defining inputs, outputs, duration, and requirements for crafting.
+Includes `recipe_items` (Vec<RecipeInputsOutputs>) containing all consumable/non-consumable inputs and outputs with amounts and mint addresses.
-- `CraftingFacility` - Physical location where crafting occurs with efficiency modifiers
+- `CraftingFacility` - Physical location where crafting occurs with efficiency modifiers.
+Includes `recipe_categories` (Vec<Pubkey>) listing all recipe categories available at this facility.
 - `CraftingProcess` - Active crafting operation tracking progress and status
 - `CraftableItem` - Item that can be produced through crafting
 - `Domain` - Administrative domain controlling crafting permissions